TsiVit/VBA-Excel-Patran_reports_creator/README.md

 # VBA-Excel-Patran_reports_creator

+Extracting reports from Patran by listing in Excel

 This repo could be helpfull for FE stress analysis only =
 This macro was created during the Blister Fiber Glass Sanwich panels Stress analysis and sizing.
 Panels were analyzed via Patran/Nastran application and simulated as laminate shell elements, bolts were simplified to bush elements.